Estuário de Iguape

 Proven Nutritional Value

 The macrophytes and sludge are clean and uncontaminated.
-Analyses by UNESP Diagnose (2024-2025) confirm exceptional nutritional richness.
-The organic fertilizers act as biological NPK fixers, strengthen soil nutrients for longer, retain moisture and improve soil workability.
+Reports issued by the Soil Diagnostics, Plant and Vegetal Physiology Laboratory at UNESP — Registro Campus (Prof. Dr. Danilo Eduardo Rozane, CREA-SP 5060906870) confirm the nutritional richness of the material.
+Organic fertilizers act as biological NPK fixers, strengthen soil nutrients longer, retain moisture and improve soil workability.

 Fe